-Pre-defense Meeting: Review page 45
+Pre-defense Meeting: Review requirements page in handbook.

-Dissertation Defense: Review page 44 & 45
+Dissertation Defense: Review requirements page in handbook.

 Selecting Your Advisor

 Advising/Mentoring

 Your graduate faculty advisor has two main roles: 1) To assist you in acquiring the highest possible level of knowledge and competence in the field, and 2) to chair the committee that will determine whether you have performed at an acceptable level in each of your degree milestones.
 Other roles of your advisor may include tracking your progress in completing your degree, assisting with course selection and planning your academic path, and helping you identify possible research mentors, committee members, and research opportunities.